 Amanda is Fighting for the South in Canberra

-Amanda is working hard to support Southern Adelaide in both the community and the Parliament and will continue to fight for families and businesses in the South.
+Amanda is working hard to support Southern Adelaide and will continue to be a voice in Canberra for families, individuals, and businesses in the South.